 It is important to ensure continuing coherence of work in the Information Technology area.
 Therefore, maintaining established liaisons with other activities and organizations that have been identified to have an appropriate relationship is essential to the success of the work.
 Meeting reports and drafts should be distributed and comments invited.
 Liaison organizations are also encouraged to provide contributions to the work.
 Liaison contributions and comments are considered additional views to facilitate the work and to identify other considerations.

 Liaisons are handled in the normal manner by each organization.
-However, liaisons of common interest should be shared with the other working level group.
+However, liaisons of common interest should be shared with the other Working Level Group.

 7.9 Synchronized approval process